Gabro29/Rubik/README.md

 Next step is to build an AI to solve it automatically.

-Feel free to download and edit it for your purpouse.
+Feel free to download and edit it for your purpouse

-See you soon.